 - (A) Parties and Amici.
 Representative Ted Lieu, Senator Jeff Merkley, State Senator (ret.)
 John Howe, Zephyr Teachout, and Michael Wager were plaintiffs in the district court and are appellants in this Court.
 Representative Walter Jones was a plaintiff in the district court but is now deceased and is not an appellant.
 The Federal Election Commission (FEC) was the defendant in the district court and is the appellee in this Court.
 No amicus briefs were filed in the district court.
-With the FEC's consent, notices of intent to participate as amici curiae in support of plaintiffs-appellants have been filed by: - (1) Senator Sheldon Whitehouse; - (2) Citizens for Responsibility and Ethics in Washington; and - (3) Professor Christopher T. Robertson, Professor Kelly Bergstrand, and D. Alex Winkelman. - (B) Rulings Under Review.
+The following have appeared as amici curiae in this Court: - (1) Senators Sheldon Whitehouse, Richard Blumenthal, and Mazie Hirono; - (2) Citizens for Responsibility and Ethics in Washington; and - (3) Professor Christopher T. Robertson, Professor Kelly Bergstrand, and D. Alex Winkelman. - (B) Rulings Under Review.
 This is an appeal from an order of the United States District Court for the District of Columbia (entered on February 28, 2019 by the Honorable Emmet G. Sullivan) granting the FEC's motion to dismiss the complaint.
 Lieu v.
 FEC, No. 1:16-cv-02201-EGS (D.D.C.
 Feb.
 28, 2019), Dkt.
-No.

-47. The court's Memorandum Opinion appears at 370 F. Supp.
+No. 47.
+The court's Memorandum Opinion appears at 370 F. Supp.
 3d 175 (D.D.C.
 2019).
+The panel's order granting the FEC's motion for summary affirmance is attached to this petition.
+This petition for rehearing en banc seeks review of the panel's decision.

 (C) Related Cases.
 This case was not previously before this Court or any other court.
-Counsel is not aware of any other related cases within the meaning of Circuit Rule 28(a)(1)(C) currently pending in this Court or in any other court.
+Counsel is not aware of any other related cases within the meaning of

+Circuit Rule 28(a)(1)(C) currently pending in this Court or in any other court.